 Transcatheter aortic valve replacement (TAVR)

-TAVR may be an option for people who are at intermediate or high risk of complications from surgical aortic valve replacement (open-heart surgery).
-The decision to treat aortic stenosis with TAVR is made after you consult with a team of heart and heart surgery specialists, who work together to determine the best treatment option for you.
+The decision to have TAVR is made after talking with a team of heart doctors and heart surgeons.
+The team works together to determine the best treatment option for you.

 Products & Services

 Why it's done

 Transcatheter aortic valve replacement (TAVR) is a treatment for aortic valve stenosis.
 In this condition, also called aortic stenosis, the heart's aortic valve thickens and becomes stiff and narrow.
 As a result, the valve can't fully open and blood flow to the body is reduced.

 TAVR is an alternative to open-heart aortic valve replacement surgery.
 People who have TAVR often have a shorter hospital stay than those who have heart surgery to replace the aortic valve.

 Your doctor may recommend TAVR if you have: